Everything about digital eye strain and computer vision syndrome

 - Without proper vision correction, worker productivity can decrease by as much as 20%

-- Workers in western countries spend 6 hours using a computer, what gives 1548 hours yearly
+- Workers in western countries spend at least 6 hours using a computer every day, which means 1548 hours a year

 - To minimize the effect of computer-related eyes problems remember the 20–20–20 rule